hapifhir/org.hl7.fhir.core/org.hl7.fhir.convertors/CONVERTORS.md

 ### Using the conversion library

 -----
-The mojority of use cases for conversion will involve using the provided VersionConvertorFactory_V1_V2 classes to convert to and from the various versions of FHIR.
+The majority of use cases for conversion will involve using the provided VersionConvertorFactory_V1_V2 classes to convert to and from the various versions of FHIR.

 They provide two statically accessed base methods for converting resources: